Historic preservation provides an understanding of the location, distribution, and significance of historic resources.

 Citywide Cultural Resources Survey

-The San Francisco Citywide Cultural Resources Survey (SF Survey) is underway!
-SF Survey is a multi-year effort to identify and document places and resources of cultural, historical, and architectural importance to San Francisco’s diverse communities.
-SF Survey (1) supports community-led cultural empowerment efforts through partnerships, programming, and historic preservation protections and incentives, and (2) standardizes the historic resource review process for the California Environmental Quality Act (CEQA), building permit applications, development projects, and area plans.
+The San Francisco Citywide Cultural Resources Survey (“SF Survey”) is an on-going project to identify and document places and resources of cultural, historical, and architectural importance to San Francisco’s diverse communities.
+SF Survey supports community-led cultural empowerment efforts through partnerships, programming, and historic preservation protections and incentives.

-Article 10 SF Landmarks and Historic Districts
+City Landmarks and Historic Districts

 Article 11 Conservation Districts